qixucen/qixucen.github.io/_pages/about.md

 He is passionate about hackathons and has secured significant prizes in various competitions organized by prominent Chinese internet companies.
 His motto is to venture forth like bounty hunters!

-His research interests include LLM-based multi-agent, LLM reasoning and tool learning.
+His research interests include LLM-based multi-agent and LLM reasoning.
 This journey began during his internship at [Kwai](https://www.kuaishou.com/), where he experienced the excitement of continuous exploration.
 # 🔥 News
 - *2024.11.08*  &nbsp;📑📑 Our paper was reported by Machine Heart (In chinese, 机器之心)!
 - *2024.10.15*: &nbsp;📑📑 Life's first paper!
 Please explore our innovative work on the Automated Agentic Workflow.